prefix-dev/rattler-build/docs/package_spec.md

 and `conda` package managers, and they work cross-platform on Windows, Linux and macOS.

-By default, a conda package is a `tar.bz2` archive which contains
+By default, a conda package is a `tar.bz2` archive which contains:

-* Metadata under the `info/` directory.
+* Metadata under the `info/` directory
-* A collection of files that are installed directly into an install prefix.
+* A collection of files that are installed directly into an install prefix

 The format is identical across platforms and operating systems.
 During the install process, all files are extracted into the install prefix, except the